FBerding/iotarelr/docs/news/index.md

 ## iotarelr 0.1.8

 - Added a logo.
-- Add a new check for data quality in function ‘check_new_rater’.
+- Added a new check for data quality in function ‘check_new_rater’.
+- New structure of tests.
+- Added new tests.
+- Update code of plots for newer version of ‘ggplot2’.

 ## iotarelr 0.1.7